HUST-Tan/SSR-SIM/README.md

 <hr />

-> **SUMMARY:** *Deep learning-based structured illumination microscopy (SIM) has demonstrated substantial potential in long-term super-resolution imaging of biostructures, enabling the study of subcellular dynamics and interactions in live cells.
+> *Deep learning-based structured illumination microscopy (SIM) has demonstrated substantial potential in long-term super-resolution imaging of biostructures, enabling the study of subcellular dynamics and interactions in live cells.
 However, the acquisition of ground-truth data for training poses inherent challenges, limiting its universal applicability.
 Current approaches without using ground-truth training data compromise reconstruction fidelity and resolution, and the lack of physical priors in end-to-end networks further limits these qualities.
 Here we developed self-supervised reconstruction (SSR)-SIM by combining statistical analysis of reconstruction artifacts with structured light modulation priors to eliminate the need for ground truth and improve reconstruction precision.
 We validated the superiority of SSR-SIM on common biological datasets and demonstrated that SSR-SIM enabled long-term recording of dynamic events, including cytoskeletal remodeling in cell adhesion, mitochondrial cristae remodeling, interactions between viral glycoprotein and endoplasmic reticulum, endocytic recycling of transferrin receptors, vaccinia virus-induced actin comet remodeling, and the mitochondrial intercellular transfer via tunneling nanotubes.*
 >

 <p align="center">